anvetsu/reo/docs/tut.md

 ```

 Remote evaluation might prove useful while dealing with very large data-sets, or for building data analysis apps.
-But you may want to sandbox the evaluator before exposing this feature via a public API.
+You should sandbox the evaluator before exposing this feature via a public API.

 ## Conclusion